ajrosario08/Calculator/README.md

-# This app was build by following along on the itunesU class: Stanford cs193p.
+# This app was built by following along on the itunesU class: Stanford cs193p.